abbassss/javaFxDesktopSoftware/README.md

 # javaFxDesktopSoftware
 Desktop software with JavaFx for store user
-It include CRUD for client
-Database used in this project is postgres
+It include CRUD for client and table for display and filter the results Database used in this project is postgres